heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 [Domain Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) approach with two domains:

-- The `users` domain that contains the user resource
+- The `users` domain that contains the user resource.
-- The `auth` domain that contains the authentication logic
+- The `auth` domain that contains the authentication logic.

 The user resource has the following properties:

-- `id` - The unique identifier of the user
+- `id` - The unique identifier of the user.
-- `firstName` - The first name of the user
+- `firstName` - The first name of the user.
-- `lastName` - The last name of the user
+- `lastName` - The last name of the user.
-- `email` - The email address of the user
+- `email` - The email address of the user.
-- `password` - The password of the user
+- `password` - The password of the user.

 The user resource has the following operations:

-- Create a new user
+- Create a new user.
-- Get many users that you can filter by first name and/or last name
+- Get many users that you can filter by first name and/or last name.
-- Get one user by its ID
+- Get one user by its ID.
-- Update a user
+- Update a user.
-- Delete a user
+- Delete a user.

 The user resource has the following endpoints:

-- `POST /users` (or `PUT /users`) - Create a new user
+- `POST /users` (or `PUT /users`) - Create a new user.
-- `GET /users` - List all users
+- `GET /users` - List all users.
 - `GET /users?firstName={firstName}&lastName={lastName}` - Search users by first
-  name and/or last name
+  name and/or last name.
-- `GET /users/{id}` - Read a user
+- `GET /users/{id}` - Read a user.
-- `PUT /users/{id}` (or `PATCH /users/{id}`) - Update a user
+- `PUT /users/{id}` (or `PATCH /users/{id}`) - Update a user.
-- `DELETE /users/{id}` - Delete a user
+- `DELETE /users/{id}` - Delete a user.

 In order to demonstrate the previous example of a stateful/stateless application, the auth domain will contain the following operations:

-- Login a user
+- Login a user.
-- Logout a user
+- Logout a user.
-- Get the current user (the user that is logged in)
+- Get the current user (the user that is logged in).

 The auth domain has the following endpoints:

-- `POST /login` - Login a user
+- `POST /login` - Login a user.
-- `POST /logout` - Logout a user
+- `POST /logout` - Logout a user.
-- `GET /profile` - Get the current user
+- `GET /profile` - Get the current user.

 Let's implement this API using Javalin.